BerndHagen/MetaEdit-Plus-Smart-Tag-Editor/README.md

 - **Batch Processing:** Apply metadata changes to all files in a folder at once, with progress tracking in the console output.
 - **Per-File Mode:** Edit metadata for individual files separately, with automatic caching of unsaved changes when switching between files.
-- **Auto-Tag:** Automatically fetch metadata from AcoustID, MusicBrainz, and VGMdb databases using audio fingerprinting technology.
+- **Auto-Tag:** Automatically fetch metadata from AcoustID, MusicBrainz, and iTunes databases using audio fingerprinting technology.
 - **Album Artwork:** Embed cover images directly into files via drag-and-drop, with automatic compression to 500px and JPEG 85% quality.
 - **Cover Art Search:** Search for album artwork online by artist and album name, preview results, and embed directly into files.
 - **Field Storage:** Save up to 50 field configurations (including album artwork) with timestamps for quick reuse within the current session.